 - Formulating legal strategies to further the State’s public lands policy.

 - Assisting with disagreements with other states over use or ownership of water.

 - Directing the Utah Attorney General to initiate and prosecute any action that the council determines will further its statutory purposes.

 CDC must meet monthly or more frequently unless the majority of the members agree not to meet.
-See Utah Code § 63C-2a-202(4).
-View past meetings minutes and agendas by clicking on meeting titles in Past Public Meetings schedule below.
-To subscribe to this body visit Public Notice Website.
+View past meetings minutes and agendas by visiting the Public Notice Website.

 Vice Chair: Senate president (or designee)